biosustain/dsp_nextflow_training/_sources/course_contents/Tutorial.md

     // directives
     //publish a directory for results

+    //define an input file
     input:
-        //define an input file

-    // we modify the output file name
-    // the output file should contain an indication that these is an uppercase message and the input file name
+    // the output file should contain an indication that these is an uppercase message + "_" + input file name
-    // Avoid spaces in the file name
+    // Avoid spaces in the file name!
     output:
-        //define an output file that contains

     // now we add the bash code to convert the greeting to uppercase
     // A way to do that in bash scripting is cat file | tr '[a-z]' '[A-Z]' > output